Gold rallies on U.S.-China row, Apple news slams stocks

 “There has been a turn in dollar sentiment,” said Marc Chandler, chief market strategist at Bannockburn Forex in New York.

-Better-than-expected earnings in Europe initially lifted regional shares, with Germany’s Daimler AG forecasting a rise in operating profit at its Mercedes-Benz division and Unilever’s second-quarter sales falling far less than feared.
+Better-than-expected earnings initially lifted European shares, with Germany’s Daimler AG forecasting a rise in operating profit at its Mercedes-Benz division and Unilever’s second-quarter sales falling far less than feared.

 Along with Apple, Microsoft, Amazon.com, Facebook and Google parent Alphabet all tumbled.
-The five stocks account for 22% of the S&P 500’s market cap and have returned about 35% this year, compared to a 5% decline for the remaining stocks in the benchmark index.
+The five stocks have returned about 35% this year, compared to a 5% decline for the remaining stocks in the benchmark index, according to a Goldman Sachs report.

 A further slide in U.S. Treasury yields, with the benchmark 10-year note staying below 0.6%, damped financial stocks.